Skip to main content

 • Image generation -- DALL-E integration means GPT can generate and edit images natively within conversation, something neither Claude nor Gemini matches directly.

-• Reasoning (o-series) -- the o3 and o4-mini models achieve exceptional scores on hard math and science benchmarks.
+• Reasoning (o-series) -- o3 and o4-mini achieve exceptional scores on hard math and science benchmarks. o3 is the most capable; o4-mini offers fast, tool-integrated reasoning at lower cost.
 If your task is primarily about formal reasoning, these are strong choices.

 How to Access GPT